 Excel Office 2021 software was used to enter the data and create the diagrams.
 After verifying normality of the data and homogeneity of variances using Levene's test, an analysis of variance (ANOVA) was performed using SAS (Statistical Analysis System) software version 9.4.
 The LSD test was used to separate the means of the homogeneous groups at a significance level of 5%.

-3. RESULTS AND DISCUSSION
+3. RESULTS

-3.1 Results